Summary

 | 2022 | 9,300 | 1,539 | 6.04% |

-Cumulatively, these buybacks have distributed over ₹55,000 crore to shareholders across eight years, creating a clear trend of investor-aligned governance.
-Each cycle was accompanied by improvement in both operating margins and stock performance within subsequent quarters.
+Cumulatively, these buybacks have distributed over ₹73,000 crore to shareholders, creating a clear trend of investor-aligned governance.
+Each cycle was accompanied by improvement in operating margins and stock performance within subsequent quarters.
+The recently concluded ₹18,000 crore initiative is thus the continuation of a structured shareholder engagement model built into Infosys’ financial DNA.

 Financial Analysis & EPS Impact